s9w/preTeX/README.md

 # preTeX

-preTeX is a small Python LaTeX preprocessor, designed to make LaTeX syntax more expressive and thereby the writing process easier.
+preTeX is a small Python (2 and 3) LaTeX preprocessor, designed to make LaTeX syntax more expressive and thereby the writing process faster and the code more readable.
 It consists of a number of "transformations", which are really Regex-powered replacements.
-Since the most important part about LaTeX is math (and the other parts are mostly optional these days thanks to tools like Pandoc), that's where all transformations are done.
+It's focused on math, since for the rest the is the most excellent Pandoc.
 Example:

 ```latex
  in: The limit $\sum_i=0 ^ N+1 q_i.. p. \frac a+b x^2-1$